20tab/UnrealEnginePython/README.md

 The project could be considered in beta state.

-The property system still lacks Struct support
+The property system still lacks array support

-We would like to find a way to define and manage custom events directly from python
+complete custom events integration

 .py files are not recognized by the editor.
 This should be fixed soon